-Ms. Holland joined the Company in 2008.
-She previously spent over 20 years at Texas Instruments (TI) where she held several key management roles, last serving as director and general manager of the Connectivity Solutions business unit prior to her departure in 2007.
-Her responsibilities included leading business and technical teams in the United States, Asia and Japan in the development, production and marketing of multiple analog and interface product lines.
-Prior to joining the Connectivity Solutions business unit, Ms. Holland served at TI as Director, Worldwide Bus Solutions from 2000 to 2001 and as Director, Computer Peripheral and Control Products from 1997 to 1999.
+Ms. Holland currently serves as Senior Vice President, Corporate Operations, with responsibility for the Company's worldwide manufacturing, operations, and administrative functions.
+She joined the Company in 2008, serving as the Vice President, Worldwide Analog Products, and transitioned to the role of Vice President, Corporate Operations in 2018, before being appointed Senior Vice President in 2020.
+She previously spent over 20 years at Texas Instruments where she held several key management roles, last serving as director and general manager of the Connectivity Solutions business unit.
 She earned her bachelor's degree in Physics and Mathematics at Northwestern University and her master's degree in Engineering Management at Southern Methodist University.
 She is an alumna of Leadership America and Leadership Texas, and was named a Fellow of the International Women's Forum Leadership Foundation.